-All of the Dark Power Pro 11 Cable Management Series power supplies are semi-modular (all cables are modular except for the fixed 24-pin ATX cable).
-Along with 80 Plus Platinum certified high efficiency and quiet operation, the Dark Power Pro 11 1,000W modular power supply features an overclocking key to select between multi-rail and single rail +12V outputs.
+All of the Dark Power Pro 11 Series power supplies are semi-modular (all cables are modular except for the fixed 24-pin ATX cable).
+Along with 80 Plus Platinum certified high efficiency and quiet operation, the Dark Power Pro 11 750W PSU features an “overclocking” key to select between multi-rail and single rail +12V outputs.
 The power supply uses be quiet!’s latest SilentWings3 135mm fan for virtually silent operation.
-The fan speed starts out very slow and remains slow and quiet through mid power levels.
+The fan speed starts out very slow and remains slow and quiet through mid-power levels.
 And the Dark Power Pro 11 power supplies allow connecting up to four case fans, whose speed will be controlled by the PSU.

 • 80 PLUS Platinum certified efficiency (up to 94%)